leaf-ai/studio-go-runner/docs/queuing.md

 ### Message format

 Messages sent on the reporting queue are encoded as protobuf messages.
-Detailed information can be found in [reports.proto](proto/reports.proto).
+Detailed information about the message format can be found in [reports.proto](proto/reports.proto).

 Copyright © 2019-2020 Cognizant Digital Business, Evolutionary AI.
 All rights reserved.
 Issued under the Apache 2.0 license.